 The command subsystem is of paramount importance to the safety and success of any space research mission and must function with a high degree of reliability under all adverse transmission conditions, such as unfavourable weather or radio interference.
 For deep-space missions, the propagation time for a signal to traverse the vast distance between the spacecraft and the earth station is an additional consideration that affects command link reliability.
 Delay in recognition and in the repetition of a failed command can mean disaster and a costly failure for the entire mission.

 The need for reliability in telemetry and tracking subsystems is generally less than that for command subsystems since missed data or data errors in transmissions may be accommodated in retransmissions without significantly affecting the safety or success of the mission.
 However, during critical mission events, the reliability of the telemetry and tracking subsystems is as critical as that of the command link.
-Manned missions require vital medical data, clear uninterrupted audio channels, and minimum video requirements, resulting in additional reliability considerations.
+Human missions require vital medical data, clear uninterrupted audio channels, and minimum video requirements, resulting in additional reliability considerations.

 The reliability requirement for space research links during critical mission operations or events has been determined to be 99.99%.
 This has led the following requirements: